The Interview Process

 - your grammar, spelling and punctuation;

-- your ability to articulate your points clearly;
+- your ability to articulate points clearly;

 - the extent to which you have addressed all aspects of the question.

-- your level of confidence;
+- your confidence;

-- clarity of speech;
+- your clarity of speech;

-- positive demeanour;
+- your positive demeanour;

-- effective communication skills;
+- your effective communication skills;

-- ability to get on with people;
+- your ability to get on with people;

 Individual Formal Interview

-Strong Subject Knowledge
+Your Strong Subject Knowledge

 You will be expected to demonstrate to the interview panel that you have a good understanding of the knowledge, concepts and skills of your curriculum area and that you have the capacity to articulate your understanding of the same.
-The panel will expect you to demonstrate an enthusiasm and interest for your subject(s) and, if possible, experience and understanding of how your subject is taught in the secondary classroom
+The panel will expect you to demonstrate an enthusiasm and interest for your subject and, if possible, experience and understanding of how your subject is taught in the Secondary classroom.

-Knowledge of issues linked to secondary education
+Your knowledge of issues linked to secondary education

-Commitment to a career in teaching
+Your commitment to a career in teaching

-Displays a range of personal characteristics including flexibility, independence and resilience and excellent interpersonal skills
+Your personal characteristics including flexibility, independence and resilience and excellent interpersonal skills

 You will be expected to demonstrate this throughout the whole recruitment and selection process but we would expect you to be able to share examples of where you have had to demonstrate this.

-Effective communication skills
+Your effective communication skills